dotnet/project-system/docs/design-time-builds.md

 ### Specifying explicit dependencies

-If your target has dependencies on items, files or assets produced during the build, it must have an accurate `DependsOnTargets` attribute that indicates the set of targets that produce those items.
-An under-specified `DependsOnTargets` will lead unexpected behavior, such as targets that fail on first run, or ones that always fail during design-time builds.
+If your target has dependencies on properties, items or files produced during the build, it must have an accurate `DependsOnTargets` attribute that indicates the set of targets that produce those assets.
+An under-specified `DependsOnTargets` will lead to unexpected behavior, such as targets that fail on the first design-time build or fail during every design-time build.

 ## Diagnosing design-time builds